 How the Building Block System for Audio Gear works

-How to build a Block from MPA Tiles
+How to build a MPA Thing with MPA Tiles in a MakeHaus enclosure

-In order to assemble an MPA Block, you need
+In order to assemble an MPA Thing, you need

 Rails – at your choice of length (a multiple of 27,5mm)